Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 An inpatient hospitalization is one in which the patient was admitted to the hospital directly or through the emergency department or other department.

-The Emergency Department Database contains information on ED visits that do not result in admission to the same hospital (i.e., "treated and released," which includes patients who were discharged home, transferred to another health care facility, left against medical advice, left without being seen, transferred to another hospital, or died).
+The Emergency Department (ED) Database contains information on ED visits that do not result in admission to the same hospital (i.e., "treated and released," which includes patients who were discharged home, transferred to another health care facility, left against medical advice, left without being seen, transferred to another hospital, or died).

 Outpatient and same-day surgery are scheduled in-hospital surgery and the patient is not admitted to the hospital.